MicrosoftDocs/Advertising/advertising/bingads-13/guides/operation-error-codes.md

 126

 **Symbolic Error Code**
-AuthTypeMismatchForSameEmail
+IdentityTypeMismatch

 **Description**
-The selected sign-in method is not valid for this account.
-Reasons include, *GoogleAccountIsRequired*, *PersonalAccountIsRequired*, or *WorkAccountIsRequired*.
+The identity type you used doesn’t match the account previously registered for this email.
+Sign in with the correct account.
+Reasons include *GoogleAccountIsRequired*, *PersonalAccountIsRequired*, or *WorkAccountIsRequired*.

 - *PersonalAccountIsRequired*: This account requires a personal account.
 Verify the account type and sign in using your personal credentials.
 - *GoogleAccountIsRequired*: This account requires a Google account.
 Verify the account type and sign in using your Google credentials.